lakurdinawebsite/lakurdinawebsite.github.io/content/sections/section0.md

 title: "Header"
 weight: 1
 improvecontrast: true
-draft: true
+draft: false
 ---

 # Lakurdina

-Where a small collective of people publish articles and information on subjects of interest to us.
+Welcome to Lakurdina.
+Where a small group of contributors publish articles on subjects that interest them.